Apicurio/apicurio-registry/operator/README.md

 ## Testing

-*NOTE: This section is mostly specific to the `operator/controller` module, since the tests in the `operator/model` are very simple.*
+*NOTE: This section is specific to the `operator/controller` and `operator/olm-tests` modules, since the tests in the `operator/model` are very simple.*

-There are 2 ways to run the operator tests, and they should stay interchangeable.
+There are 3 ways to run the operator tests:

 - `local` runs the operator on the developer machine (**the default**).
-OLM tests cannot be run locally.
 - `remote` runs the operator in a cluster (requires additional prerequisites, see below).
+- `olm` runs the OLM tests with the operator deployed in a cluster (these are located in a separate Maven module `operator/olm-tests`).

 The Maven property `-DskipOperatorTests=false` is used to explicitly enable the testing of the operator modules, since they require a cluster to run against.